27 Interesting Facts about Thailand

 Buddhist monks in Thailand (Shutterstock)

 22. Thailand holds a giant water fight every year – often referred to as the world’s biggest water fight.
-The traditional Thai New Year is celebrated on 13 April every year and sees people splash water over each other as a symbolic sign of cleansing and washing away the sins of the past year.
+The traditional Thai New Year is celebrated on 13 April every year and sees people splashing water over each other as a symbolic sign of cleansing and washing away the sins of the past year.

 24. Thailand is one of Southeast Asia’s biodiversity hotspots.
-The country is home to elephants, tigers, bears, around 10% of the world’s bird species and a huge host of marine wildlife.
+The country is home to elephants, tigers, bears, around 10% of the world’s bird species, and a huge host of marine wildlife.

 A wild tiger in Thailand